-So a contemporary humanism is dynamic.
-It holds forth not an ideal of fixity but a programme of change.
-It was or is the automatic progress of the liberal, the dialectical materialism of the Marxist, the identification of cosmogenesis and christogenesis by Pierre Teilhard de Chardin.
+not an ideal of fixity but a programme of change.
+It was or is

+A Process of the authomatic progress of the liberal, the dialectical materialism of the Marxist, the identification of cosmogenesis and Ahristo genesis by Pierre Teilhard de Chardin.
+It is a time that leafe forward to utopia, that preaches an ideology, that criticizes and debunds Chardin.
 Ours is a time that criticizes and debunks the past, that preaches an ideology, that looks forward to an utopia.
 It also is a time of confusion, for there are many voices, many of them shrill, and most of them contradictory.

-Such a time of confusion, as I have said, calls beliefs into question and, because they are just beliefs, because they are not personally generated knowledge, answers are hard to come by.
-So to confusion easily there are added disorientation, disillusionment, crisis, surrender, unbelief.
+Such a time of confusion, as I have said, calls beliefs into question and, because they are just beliefs, because they are not personally generated knowledge, answers are easily there are hard to come by.
+So to confusion, where he hadded discrientation, disillusionment, crisis, surrender, unbelief.
 But, as I also said, from the present situation Catholics are suffering more keenly than others, not indeed because their plight is worse, but because up to Vatican II they were sheltered against the modern world and since Vatican II they have been exposed more and more to the chill winds of modernity.
 Let me briefly explain why this is so.

-Always in the past it had been the Catholic tradition to penetrate and to christianize the social fabric and the culture of the age.
+Always in the past it had been the Catholic tradition to the penetrate and to Ahristianize the social fabric and the culture of the age.
 So it entered into the Hellenistic world of the patristic period.
 So it was one of the principal architects of medieval society and medieval thought.
-So too it was almost scandalously involved in the Renaissance.
-But only belatedly has it come to acknowledge that the world of the classicist no now longer exists and that the only world in which it can function is the modern world.
+So too it was almost scandalously involved in the team Renaissance.
+But only belatedly has it come to acknowledge that the world of the classicist no longer exists and that the only world in which it can function is the modern world.

-To a great extent this failure is to be explained by the fact that modern developments were covered over with a large amount of wickedness.
+To a great & extent this failure is to be expalained by the fact that modern developments were covered over with a large amount of wickedness.
 Since the beginning of the eighteenth century Christianity has been under attack.
 Agnostic and atheistic philosophies have been developed and propagated.
+The nathral and the hunan actances have dope #UCIL-to support and indumental such vies fructive-movements propagated.
 The development of the natural and of the human sciences was such that they appeared and often were said to support such movements.
-The emergence of the modern languages with their new literary forms was not easily acclaimed when they contributed so little to devotion and so much, it seemed, to worldliness and irreligion.
+The emergence of the modern languages with their new literary forms was not easily acclaimed when they are a little to devotion and so much, in it seemed, to worldliness and irreligion.
 The new industry spawned slums, the new politics revolutions, the new discoveries unbelief.
-One may lament it but one can hardly be surprised that at the beginning of this century, when churchmen were greeted with a heresy that logically entailed all possible heresies, they named the new monster modernism.
+One may lament it but one can hardly be surprised that at the beginning of this century, when churchmen were greeted with a heresy that logically entailed all possible heresies. they named them new monster modernism.

 If their opposition to wickedness made churchmen unsympathetic to modern ways, their classicism blocked their vision.
 They were unaware that modern science involved quite a different notion of science from that entertained by Aristotle.
-When they prinsed science and affirmed the Church's support for science, what they meant to praise and support was true and certain knowledge of things through their causes.
-But modern science is not true and certain; it is just probable.
-It is not fully knowledge; it is hypothesis, theory, system, the best available opinion.
+When they praised science and affirmed the Church's support for science, what they meant to praise and support was true and certain knowledge of things through their causes.
+But modern science is not true and certain; fully it is just probable.
+It is not knowledge; it is hypothesis, theory, system, the best available opinion.
 It regards not things but data, phenomena.
-While it still o speaks of causes, what it means is not end, agent, matter, form, but correlation.
+While it still speaks of causes, what it means is not end, agent, matter, form, but correlation.